aperezAtrapalo/symfony/UPGRADE-3.1.md

 ---------------

- * As it was never an officially supported feature, the support for absolute template paths has been deprecated and will be removed in Symfony 4.0.
+ * As it was never an officially supported feature, the support for absolute template paths has been deprecated and will be removed in Makhan 4.0.

  * The abstract `Controller` class now has a `json()` helper method that creates a `JsonResponse`.
 If you have existing controllers extending `Controller`